-- Apply for any formative assessment pieces of assessment that do not count to your overall module mark. - Use evidence that is undated or solely from family members supporting your application.
+• Apply for any formative assessment pieces of assessment that do not count to your overall module mark.

+• Use evidence that is undated or solely from family members supporting your application.
 You have to provide independent evidence.

-If you require mitigation for any modules you must seek advice as soon as possible, forms may be obtained from Sarah Bateman or Amy Fishlock (see contact details on pages 8/9).
+If you require mitigation for any modules you must seek advice as soon as possible, forms may be obtained from Helen Gorman.
 Evidence is submitted to the mitigation panel who make the final decision.